-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Х
+C8A SAT or ACT х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT v rith writing required 1
+C8B ACT with writing required

-C8B ACT v rith writing recommended
+C8B ACT with writing recommended

-C8B ACT v rith or without writing accepted Х
+C8B ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for for Fall 2019 please indicate which ONE of the following applies (rega

-in the admissions process:
+- C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-SAT with Essay component required
+- C8B SAT with Essay component required

-SAT with Essay component recommended
+- C8B SAT with Essay component recommended

-CSB SAT with or without Essay component accepted Х
+C8B SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing of component; check al SAT essay l that apply: ACT essay
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

-For admission
+C8C For admission

-For placement
+C8C For placement

-For advising
+C8C For advising

-In place of an application essay
+C8C In place of an application essay

 C8C

 As a validity check on the application essay

 C8C No college policy as of now

-C8C Not using essay component Х Х
+C8C Not using essay component х х

+C8D In addition, does your institution use applicants' test scores for academic advising?

+Yes x

+No

-C8E C8E In addition, does your institution use applicants' test scores for acade Yes No x Latest date by which SAT or ACT scores must be received for fall-Latest date by which SAT Subject Test scores must be received for fall-term admission If necessary, use this space to clarify your test policies (e.g., if tests a August 1, 2018 r some students
+C8E Latest date by which SAT or ACT scores must be received for fall- August 1, 2019 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

-C8F Please indicate which tests your institution uses for placement (e.g., state tests i some students,
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G Х
+C8G SAT х

-C8G Х
+C8G ACT х

-SAT Subject Tests
+C8G SAT Subject Tests

-C8G X
+C8G х

-CLEP X
+C8G CLEP х

-Institutional Exam Х
+C8G Institutional Exam х

-COG State Exam (specify):
+C8G State Exam (specify):

+Freshman Profile

+C8D
-Freshman Profile Provide information for ALL enrolled, degree-seeking, full-time and pa (freshman) students enrolled in Fall 2017, including students who beg

-international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).